 Zones: 4-5 (AU) / 10-11 (USDA)

 Description: Sweet potato vines are lovely perennials that can grow 2-3 metres.
 The heart-shaped leaves of these beautiful vines come in a range of rich, earthy colours.
-You’ll find reds and browns, and blacks and purples.
-You can even find golds and silvers.
+You’ll find them in reds and browns and blacks and purples.

 Tips: This vine is named after its far more delicious cousin.
 While it does produce edible tubers, they really aren’t the key feature of this plant.
 The leaves, however, are toxic and pets must be monitored around them.